MonomialPrediction/Rebuttal/PoolSearchMode.md

 Finally, the code for the a+b+c+d+e+f example can be found at https://github.com/MonomialPrediction/Rebuttal.

-[DFGW07] Danna, Emilie, Mary Fenelon, Zonghao Gu, and Roland Wunderling.
+[DFGW07] Emilie Danna, Mary Fenelon, Zonghao Gu, and Roland Wunderling.
 "Generating multiple solutions for mixed integer programming problems."
 In International Conference on Integer Programming and Combinatorial Optimization, pp. 280-294.
 Springer, Berlin, Heidelberg, 2007.